All I needed was milk..

 type of way .

 That smile of acknowledgement and empathy was all I needed.
 It gave me the fuel to move forward.
 I picked my daughter up off the ground again, (she’s still behaving like the fucking exorcist) but I NEED do to my shopping!
-So after a little encouragement from the mother with the encouraging smile, I pick my daughter up and walked into the store.
+So after a little encouragement from the mother with the encouraging smile, I pick my daughter up, I take a deep breath and I walked into the store.

 My son is pushing the cart for me, but he was easily distracted.
 As we stopped in one isle he started doing the “floss” (if you don’t know what the floss is, google it, I have no idea how to explain this epidemic that is taking over our children)

 So I’m on my own now, I’m pushing a cart with my left hand whilst holding the hulk/exorcist in my right hand.
-I’m getting extremely anxious at this point.
+I’m getting extremely anxious at this point and my body is aching from the weight of holding my daughter.

 I quickly realise that I am not going to be able to do my grocery shopping.
 I have tried everything to tame the beast but nothing is working.